 More dropouts: Not in first grade.
 Not in sixth grade.
 By highschool perhaps the system had weeded out a lot of kids who had less intelligence, or drive, or cooperativeness, and the remaining students could really sail.
 But that is ultimately less than a third of the system.
 The exception would be head-injured or developmentally delayed children, who were largely absent from the schools.
 If that did indeed create a better classroom environment – I doubt it would have much effect, but let’s pretend – do we want to pay that cost again?

 Attention span and authority: We sat still for hours.
 I recall something in Reader’s Digest only a few years later noting that speeches in the Senate were kept under an hour, but fifth-graders hat to sit still for an hour at a time every day.
 One hour?
 How about 8-10 in the morning until 15 minutes of recess, then 12:30-2 every afternoon until that recess, with another 75 minutes after each?
 Getting up and doing things was rare.
 I have no idea what everyone else did, but I read in secret or daydreamed my way through it.
 It must have been hell for active kids.
 But if we were able to accomplish that better then, before TV and video games and computers destroyed our ability for sustained concentration, it still sounds more doltish and docile than “focused” to me.
-Sixth grade, two hours straight, most morning of the week – I’m not sure that’s a good think.
+Sixth grade, two hours straight, most mornings of the week – I’m not sure that’s a good thing.

 Back to basics: they didn’t have all useless modern feelings stuff, or politically correct nonsense then, nor all these administrative distractions about disaster drills and recycling, and sex education and drug education, so they could read classics instead of trash.
 No, we had hours of penmanship drills – not very useful even then.
 We copied things a lot, and not always as punishment.
 A “beautiful hand” was much admired, and usually harder to read than the ugly writing, as anyone who has tried to read archival records can attest.
 And we learned recitations – often the same one for everyone, and had to get up in front of the class and say it, one after another.
 That’s useful.
 And maps to color after labeling, and children in ethnic costumes to color, and lots of natural science to color.
 Shop Class and Home Ec.
 We scrubbed our desks.
 We lined up and waited a lot, and sometimes marched to music.
 We diagrammed sentences – kinda fun, sometimes, but not as helpful in composition as one might think.
 We learned grammar, much of which turned out to be wrong, and most of which was not focused on improving our writing, but in shaming us out of using slang.
 Spelling drills.
 Somewhat useful – not huge.